HOME-LIFE

 It's also best to store your nuts away from high-odor foods such as onions, cabbage, and seafood.
 Nuts tend to absorb the smell of things around them.

-Chia seeds will be perfectly fine for 2+ years in the pantry and 4+ years in the fridge or freezer.
+Chia seeds will be perfectly fine for up to 2 years in the pantry if they are in a sealed or airtight container and up to 4 years when still unopened or stored in the fridge or freezer.

 6- 12 months in an airtight container in your pantry and 1+ years in the fridge or freezer.